cuicaihao/tech-review-deploy-python-service-to-gcp/ReadMe.md

 Note
 - Find more details in `makefile`.
-- The default COMPUTE_DEFAULT_REGION is `australia-southeast1`, modify the code to suit your settings.
+- The default COMPUTE_DEFAULT_REGION is `australia-southeast1`, modify the code to suit your gcloud settings.
-- Remember to enable google Cloud Run and App Engine services for s5-s9.
+- Remember to Enable google Cloud Run and App Engine services for s5-s9; and create service account for the best practice.

  ## Example: Local Flask Run